Hithaukarkera/Malaria-Detector/README.md

 Before using this Malaria Detector, ensure that you have the following requirements:

-- MATLAB installed (tested with MATLAB R20XX or later)
+- MATLAB installed (tested with MATLAB R2020a)
 - Image Processing Toolbox (if not included with your MATLAB distribution)